JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/readme.md

 unit tests, all real-generated-package contracts, and clean installed ESM and CommonJS consumer verification.

-After `test:prepare`, qualify the portable contract list in other installed
+Qualify the portable contract list in other installed runtimes.
+Each command rebuilds its prerequisites:
-runtimes:

 ```bash
 npm run test:portable:bun